2017-SD/fishing-tutorial-2/tutorial/GrailsReactOfflineAppTutorial.md

 The next step is to use what we learned to create a new catch and save it to Grails.
 Recall that this part is supposed to work regardless of an internet connection.
 We will set this up now.

+<a name="offline-functionality"></a>
 ### Offline Functionality

 To make our app work offline, we will need something called a [service worker](https://developers.google.com/web/fundamentals/primers/service-workers/).
 A service worker is a script that runs in the background and provides functionality that does not require user interaction.
 Our service worker will cache our app so that it can be accessed offline.

 In the */src/webapp/* folder, make a JavaScript file called `sw` which will be short for ‘service worker’.
-Fill it out like this, remembering to change the app name at line 5 to whatever you named yours:
+Fill it out like this, remembering to change the app name around line 5 to whatever you named yours:

 ```js
 /** SERVICE WORKER */